 Metro's TAZ forecast process efficiently delivers a comprehensive and collaborative regional growth distribution that uses appropriate modeling and forecasting tools.
 Under MPO planning rules, Metro is required to maintain state of the art transportation and land use forecasting models and growth projections that are consistent with regulatory authorities.
 Metro operates a regional travel demand model based on a traditional 4-step model approach8, and a land use model we call MetroScope9.
 These represent state of the art transportation and land use forecasting methods - operating at TAZ level population and employment estimates.
 Federal and state transportation authorities annually assess and review the efficacy of Metro's forecasting and modeling, data and statistical methods10.
 Metro's regional forecasts and growth distributions are prepared under scrutiny of federal requirements that meet high levels of forecasting integrity and accuracy.
 The models incorporate the latest set of policy assumptions available at the time of the forecast.
-The TAZ forecast distribution process broadly supports the goal of providing reasonably accurate and reliable small area growth distribution process is transparent and collaborative, frequently consulting with Metro area local governments and stakeholders.
+The TAZ forecast distribution process broadly supports the goal of providing reasonably accurate and reliable small area growth distribution process is transportation studies and planning goals.
+The regional forecast and growth distribution process is transportation studies and planning goals.